-Preparatory: SOC 250.
+Preparatory: CJS 102.
 Deviant behavior in contemporary American society.
 Various definitions of deviance and social responses to the phenomenon.
 Theories of structural conditions and personal motivations contributing to different life styles.
 Analysis of deviant subcultures and individual case studies.

 SOC 305.
 Culture and Personality (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: ANTH 150, PSY 150 or SOC 150.
-Cross-cultural study of the development of individual personality in the socio-cultural milieu.
-Special attention is given to child-rearing practices, social personality, social character, mental health and illness, and deviant behavior in several Western and non-Western societies.
-Not to be taken …
+Cross-cultural study of the development of individual personality in the sociocultural milieu.
+Special attention is given to child-rearing practices, social personality, social character, mental health and illness, and conforming and deviant behavior in several Western and non-Western societies.
+Not to …

 SOC 306.
-Jewish Communal and Family Structure (3)
+Sociology of Jewish Families and Communities (3)

 SOC 307.
 Ethnic Diversity in America (3)

-Prerequisite: Completion of Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: SOC 150.
 Description and analysis of contemporary, changing ethnic cultures and lifestyles in American society.
 Focused analysis of ethnic cultures/lifestyles by social class, family form, sex role and orientation, age-grouping and influences of social movements and popular culture.
-(Available for General Education, Comparative Cultural Studies.)
+(Available for General Education, F Comparative Cultural Studies.)

 SOC 324.
 Sociology of Sex and Gender (3)

-Prerequisite: Completion of Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Preparatory: SOC 150.
 Analysis of contemporary and historical sex roles in major societal institutions, including economic, political, educational, legal and medical systems, and institutions of marriage and family.
-(Available for General Education, Social Sciences.)
+(Available for General Education, D1 Social Sciences.)

 SOC 325.
 Sex Roles and Work (3)